Cellphones, in general, do not work properly with caller id.

-1. The name that you have the number saved under in your phone, if you have the number saved
+1. The name that you have the number saved under in your phone in 'Contacts'

-2. A name that Apple 'Proactive' Intelligence has pulled from email data on your phone
+2. A name that Apple 'Proactive' Intelligence has pulled from data on your phone (see below)

-3. If no information is available sometimes it will display the town associated with the number
+3. If no information is available sometimes it will display the city/state associated with the number

 How Caller ID and the CNAM Database Works: